yext/search-core/docs/answers-core.verticalsearchresponse.alternativeverticals.md

 ## VerticalSearchResponse.alternativeVerticals property

-The [vertical results](./answers-core.verticalresults.md) for each search vertical
+The [VerticalResults](./answers-core.verticalresults.md) for each search vertical.

 <b>Signature:</b>